openharmony/docs/en/application-dev/faqs/faqs-file-management.md

 Applicable to: OpenHarmony SDK 3.2.6.5, stage model of API version 9

 If the input parameter of the **fileio** API is **path**, only the sandbox directory of the current app obtained from the context can be accessed.
-To access data in other directories, such as the user data, images, and videos, open the file as the data owner and operate with the file descriptor (FD) returned.
+To access data in other directories such as the user data, images, and videos, open the file as the data owner and operate with the file descriptor (FD) returned.

 For example, to read or write a file in Media Library, perform the following steps: